daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 A number of estimators are built on various randomly selected data subsets in ensemble classifiers.
 But each data subset is not allowed to be balanced by Bagging classifier because the majority classes will be favored by it when implementing training on imbalanced data set.

-In contrast, each data subset is allowed to be resample in ordor to have each ensemble's estimator trained by the Balanced Bagging Classifier.
+In contrast, each data subset is allowed to be resample in order to have each ensemble's estimator trained by the Balanced Bagging Classifier.
 This means the output of an Easy Ensemble sample with an ensemble of classifiers, Bagging Classifier for instance will be combined.
-So an advantage of Balanced Bagging Classifier over Bagging Classifier from scikit learn is that it takes the same parameters and also another two parameters, sampling stratgy and replacement to keep the random under-sampler's behavior under control.
+So an advantage of Balanced Bagging Classifier over Bagging Classifier from scikit learn is that it takes the same parameters and also another two parameters, sampling strategy and replacement to keep the random under-sampler's behavior under control.

 ![Bagging Classifier](https://user-images.githubusercontent.com/70437668/139254552-6370fdaf-aab8-437e-9fea-8ee0b53f9480.jpg)